Mosque Name: Mosque of Sidi ‘Ukba

 Rebuilt facing Mecca: 416 AH & 1214 AH

-The original buildings date to 67 AH (686 CE).* However, the Sidi ‘Uqba mosque was built around ‘Uqba ibn Nafi’s tomb.
-The tomb has no qibla or mihrab in itself.
+The original buildings date to 67 AH (686 CE).* The Sidi ‘Uqba mosque was built beside ‘Uqba ibn Nafi’s tomb.
+The tomb itself has no qibla or mihrab.
 There are a number of inscriptions in the mosque.
 For instance while the construction of the tomb is given as 67/686 according to an inscription on the tomb, there are some epitaphs dating a reconstruction to 416 AH (1025 CE).

-** Another inscription on a wooden plank on a wall carries an inscription with the a date of 1215 AH (1800); similarly the mosque’s mihrab is dated to 1214 AH (1789).
-Since there have been two reconstructions, and one of them specifically dealing with the Qibla, we cannot use this mosque in our study.
-This mosque is an excellent example of an early mosque that we can no longer be absolutely certain of where the original qibla pointed.
+** Another inscription on a wooden plank on a wall carries a date of 1215 AH (1800); similarly the mosque’s mihrab is dated to 1214 AH (1789).
+Since there have been two reconstructions, and one of them specifically dealing with the Qibla, we cannot 100% confirm the direction of the woriginal qibla.
+But the imam at the mosque assured us that the qibla direction was not changed during renovations.

 * Ali Lafer “Sidi ‘Uqba (mosque, minaret and tomb)” in Discover Islamic Art, Museum With No Frontiers, 2016 http://www.discoverislamicart.org/database_item.php?id=monument;isl;dz;mon01;15;en

 ** According to Captain H. Simon in his “Notes sur le mausolée de Sidi Okba” (Revue Africaine, 1909, pl.
 III), these dates refer to expansions.